moj-analytical-services/user-guidance/source/documentation/tools/airflow.md

 # Airflow

-> Airflow is a platform created by community to programmatically author, schedule and monitor workflows.
+> Airflow is a platform created by the community to programmatically author, schedule and monitor workflows.
 >
 > Source: [Airflow](https://airflow.apache.org)